codiga/doc.codiga.io/docs/coding-assistant/vscode.md

 ![PYTHON SHORTCUT DEMO](/img/shortcuts-vs-code/pydemo.gif)

 Done!
 That's it.
-Your recipe is directly imported & populated to your IDE.
+Your code snippet is directly imported & populated to your IDE.

 Similarly, follow the below steps if you want to use this in your javascript file.